Mangifera

-Mangifera is a genus of flowering plants in the cashew family, Anacardiaceae.
-It contains about 69 species, with the best-known being the common mango (Mangifera indica).
-The center of diversity of the genus is in the Malesian ecoregion of Southeast Asia, particularly in Sumatra, Borneo, and the Malay peninsula.
+Mangifera is a genus of flowering plants in the family Anacardiaceae.
+It contains 64 species, with the best-known being the common mango (Mangifera indica).
+The center of diversity of the genus is in the Malesian ecoregion of Southeast Asia, particularly in Sumatra, Borneo, and the Malay Peninsula.
 They are generally canopy trees in lowland rainforests, reaching a height of 30–40 m.

 Uses

 Mangifera species are widely cultivated in Asia and elsewhere.
 More than 27 species in the genus bear edible, fleshy fruits, especially the common mango (M. indica).
 Others, such as M. foetida, yield astringent fruits that can be eaten pickled.

-Mango wastes, such as the seed kernel and peel, have high functional and nutritional potential.
-Mango seed contains important bioactive compounds that have high antioxidant activity, lipids that have acceptable physical and chemical characteristics (free of trans fatty acids), and a somewhat high (about 6%) protein content.
-The mango peel contains considerable amounts of antioxidants and dietary fiber.
+Mango residue, such as the seed kernel and peel, have functional and nutritional potential.

 Fossil record

-The earliest fossil species thought to be related to Mangifera is Eomangiferophyllum damalgiriense from the upper Paleocene of northeastern India.
+The earliest fossil species thought to be related to Mangifera is Eomangiferophyllum damalgiriense from the upper Paleocene in northeastern India.
 Leaves have also been reported from the Paleocene of Japan and the Eocene of Germany, though these have been considered questionable.
 Leaf fossils confidently assignable to Mangifera have been collected from Oligocene or early Miocene sediments in northern Thailand.